Zishanr/login_bloc_pattern/README.md

 A Login application using flutter recommended bloc pattern.

 This project is just a start with flutter.
 In this project i got knowledge about following
-* Bloc Pattern Overview (Architecture -> StreamController, Sink, StramTreansformer).
+* Bloc Pattern Overview (Architecture -> StreamController, Sink, StreamTransformer).
 * Global Instance and Scope Level Bloc Patten.
 * Mixins.
 * Stream Builder Widget